-As an Emergency Coordinator or Floor Warden, you learned in basic floor warden training that in a building fire or emergency limited to a confined area, first responders should arrive within minutes.
-If you have people in need of assistance, missing or trapped, you will communicate your Emergency Status Report to the First Responders (Fire, Police, and EMS).
+As a Site Emergency Coordinator, Emergency Coordinator or Floor Warden, you learned in basic floor warden training that in a building fire or emergency limited to a confined area, first responders should arrive within minutes.
+If you have people in need of assistance, missing or trapped, you will communicate your Emergency Status Report to the First Responders (Fire, Police, EMS).

 However, in the aftermath of a major earthquake it is highly probable that all bridges, highways, and public transposition will be damaged or closed for two or more days.
 Those that remain open will be restricted to emergency vehicle use.
-First Responders may not arrive for hours or days due to the magnitude of the event (think of Hurricane Katrina, Haiti, New Zealand and Japan).
-You may be the first responder.
+First Responders may not arrive for hours or days due to the magnitude of the event.

 Once you put on the Emergency Coordinator or Floor warden vest and hat, you will become a focal point for victims and the displaced seeking emergency guidance, assistance and information.
-This manual, combined with the emergency preparedness and response training offered by the UCSF Police Department and its emergency preparedness team will help prepare you to provide the leadership. order, and assistance when it is needed most.
+This manual, combined with the emergency preparedness and response training offered by the UCSF Police Department's Emergency Management staff will help prepare you to provide the leadership, order, and assistance when it is needed most.